 In 1988, violent protests rocked Algiers, prompting the authorities to declare a state of emergency.

-The army clamped down on demonstrators but introduced political reforms which brought an end to the single-party system.
+The army clamped down on demonstrators but introduced political reforms which ended the single-party system.

 However, when the country held its first multi-party parliamentary election in 1991, the army stepped in to prevent the Islamic Salvation Front (FIS) from winning a sweeping majority.

-That sparked a civil war between 1992 and 2002 in which some 200,000 people were killed.
+That sparked a civil war from 1992 in which some 200,000 people were killed.
 The Armed Islamic Group (GIA) claimed responsibility for many massacres of civilians.

 Bouteflika won a fourth term in 2014 despite suffering a stroke the previous year which confined him to a wheelchair.

-His bid for a fifth term in 2019 sparked mass protests, which forced Bouteflika to resign on April 2 after he lost the support of the powerful military.
+His bid for a fifth term in 2019 sparked mass protests, which forced him to resign on April 2 after he lost the support of the powerful military.

-On December 12 that year, Bouteflika's former premier Abdelmadjid Tebboune won the presidential election on an official turnout of less than 40 percent.
+In December 2019, Bouteflika's former premier Abdelmadjid Tebboune won the presidential election on an official turnout of less than 40 percent.

-The movement born out of the protests, known by the Arabic word Hirak, immediately rejected Tebboune, demanding an end to the system of governance in place since independence.
+Protesters of the Hirak, Arabic for "movement", immediately rejected Tebboune, demanding an end to the system of governance in place since independence.

-The Algerian economy retains a large state sector from its long years of single party rule.
+Algeria retains a huge public sector from its long years of single-party rule.